 Information for parents and carers of young people aged 11-18 who are worried about their child's wellbeing, and want to know how to support them.

-You might be feeling worried about your child’s wellbeing or mental health during the coronavirus outbreak, and want to know how to help.
+You might be feeling worried about your child’s wellbeing or mental health during the coronavirus pandemic, and want to know how to help.

-This page offers information and advice on how to talk to your teen about coronavirus, how to support their wellbeing, and where to get help.
+This page has tips on how to support your teen's wellbeing, including advice on ways to get help.
 For information on how to look after your own wellbeing, visit our coronavirus information hub.

 We're here to support you and your family through this time.